People . . .

 services in Mexico.
 It has an industrial real estate inventory of over 3 million square feet at its two

-We are the leaders in Executive Search for Fortune 500 world class companies along the
+We are leaders in Executive Search for Fortune 500 world class companies along the

-U.S. Mexico border and the interior of Mexico.
+U.S. Mexico border, the interior of Mexico and Latin America.

 South of the Border Maquila Newsletter